 Through forcing the body to react to changing conditions, such as the cooler water of an outdoor pool, white blood cell count increases.
 This means that over time the body’s mobilising defences improve, which is why people who participate in cold water swimming rarely become ill.

 Purify the Skin

 Submerging skin in cold water achieves an exfoliant effect, which in turn promotes a rejuvenated smoothness, on par with a spa facial treatment.
-Cooler temperatures also improves blood circulation, which flushes out any impurities and also tackles cellulite.
-Research published in the Journal of Aging Health has also shown that getting outdoors daily helps people to stay healthy and functioning longer; resulting in a more graceful aging process.
+Cooler temperatures also improve blood circulation, which flushes out any impurities and also tackles cellulite.
+Research published in the Journal of Aging Health has also shown that getting outdoors daily helps people to stay healthy and functioning longer; resulting in a more graceful ageing process.

 Swimming is an incredibly effective form of exercise, building endurance, muscle strength and cardiovascular fitness, and plunging into cooler waters can amplify these results.
 Outdoor swimming works the body twice as hard to keep warm, meaning metabolism can increase by up to 550% of its resting level.
 The heart needs to pump faster and the body must work harder to keep warm while swimming in cold water.
 Overall, swimming in cooler temperatures burns far more calories than in hotter conditions.

 A quick plunge into cold water can work miracles for vitality.
 The cold shock creates a surge of adrenaline, helping to stay refreshed and vitalised throughout the day.
 Spending time outdoors in the surrounding nature has also been shown to increase brain function and improve focus, a brilliant way to start the day.